VIDA-NYU/urban-pulse/README.md

 The framework was first presented in the paper:

+"Urban Pulse: Capturing the Rhythm of Cities"
-Fabio Miranda, Harish Doraiswamy, Marcos Lage, Kai Zhao, Bruno Gonçalves, Luc Wilson, Mondrian Hsieh and Cláudio T. Silva, "Urban Pulse: Capturing the Rhythm of Cities", IEEE Transactions on Visualization and Computer Graphics, 23 (1), 2017, 791-800.
+Fabio Miranda, Harish Doraiswamy, Marcos Lage, Kai Zhao, Bruno Gonçalves, Luc Wilson, Mondrian Hsieh and Cláudio T. Silva IEEE Transactions on Visualization and Computer Graphics, 23 (1), 2017, 791-800.

 A live demo can be accessed on [vgc.poly.edu/projects/urban-pulse/](http://vgc.poly.edu/projects/urban-pulse/).